-An identity thief may use your Social Security number to take your tax refund or get a job.
+An identity thief may use your Social Security number to get a tax refund or a job.
 Contact the IRS if they send you a notice saying their records show:

 - you were paid by an employer you don't know

-- more than one tax return was filed in your name using your Social Security number
+- more than one tax return was filed using your Social Security number

 The IRS uses your Social Security Number (SSN) to make sure your filing is accurate and complete, and that you get any refund you are due.
 Identity theft can affect how your tax return is processed.
 An unexpected notice or letter from the IRS could alert you that someone else is using your SSN, however, the IRS doesn't start contact with a taxpayer by sending an email, text or social media message that asks for personal or financial information.
 If you get an email that claims to be from the IRS, do not reply or click on any links.
 Instead, forward it to email@example.com.

-If someone uses your SSN to file for your tax refund before you file, they may get your refund.
+If someone uses your SSN to file for a tax refund before you do, the IRS might think you already filed and got your refund.
 When you file your return later, IRS records will show the first filing and refund, and you’ll get a notice or letter from the IRS saying more than one return was filed for you.